News Story

 Cicely Mary Barker, the beloved artist whose Flower Fairies series has captivated generations, was born in West Croydon, England, in 1895.
-As a child, Barker suffered from epilepsy, which often confined her to bed.
-During these times, she found solace and inspiration in her love of art.
+As a child, Barker had epilepsy.
+At the time, it was believed she should spend a lot of time in bed to help manage her condition.
+During these times she found solace and inspiration in her love of art.
 She spent countless hours immersing herself in the works of renowned illustrators like Kate Greenaway and Randolph Caldecott.

 Growing up in a supportive family, Cicely was encouraged to pursue her artistic passions.
 She honed her skills at the Croydon School of Art, developing a unique style characterised by delicate lines and vibrant colours.
 Her early works featured sketches and artworks both from life and her imagination, foreshadowing the themes that would later define her career.